dfgHiatus/FingerQRCode/README.md

 ## Notes:
 - Finger photos now take more time to process, on average 5 or 6 seconds
 - For the best QR reading, stand 2-3 meters away from the QR code when scanning, with the image as flat as possible for the camera.
 The QR code should take up no more than 1/3 of your picture, and be well-lit enough to read.
+- Currently does not work with non-URL payloads